[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

 Source: Web Summit Via Flickr

-Splunk (NASDAQ:SPLK), on the other hand, isn’t the cheapest stock in its space — or anywhere else.
-The high-flying “operational intelligence” software provider still trades at nearly 8X revenue, and 81X 2018 analyst EPS estimates.
+Splunk (NASDAQ:SPLK), on the other hand, isn’t the cheapest stock in its space or anywhere else.
+The high-flying “operational intelligence” software provider trades up nearly 30% since the beginning of the year alone.

 Meanwhile, Splunk continues to be a likely acquisition target, with Cisco (NASDAQ:CSCO) cited as a potential buyer in June and International Business Machines (NYSE:IBM) long thought to be a logical acquirer.